DETERMIND - LGBTQIA+ Community Study

-For the last 6 years, we have been exploring major inequalities (differences) and inequities (unfair differences) that people living with dementia and their family carers face.
-We have looked at inequalities and inequities that exist in the nature and quality of care provided, and people’s outcomes.
+Since 2019, we have been exploring inequalities (differences) and inequities (unfair differences) that are experienced by people living with dementia and their family carers.
+We have looked at inequalities and inequities that exist in the type and quality of care provided, and what happens to someone in the years following their diagnosis.

-Our main DETERMIND study has highlighted that people from underserved groups can experience difficulties accessing dementia care.
-So, in this sub-study to DETERMIND, we want to better understand how we can address these challenges to ensure care is inclusive and maximises quality of life for everyone.
+Our main DETERMIND study has shown that people from particular groups can experience difficulties accessing dementia care.
+So we have started this ‘sub-study’ to DETERMIND (the sub-study is a smaller research project taking place within the larger DETERMIND project).
+By doing this sub-study, we want to better understand how we can ensure care is inclusive and allows the best quality of life for everyone who is part of the LGBTQIA+ community.

 Who can take part?

-Those who take part can choose to be supported by a friend of family member for their interview.
+Those who take part can choose to be supported by a friend, family member and/or chosen family member for their interview.

 What does taking part in the study look like?

-- A pair of researchers from our friendly team visiting your home or somewhere where you feel comfortable to talk about your experiences, your health, your memory and your wellbeing.
-You can read about our friendly research team on our Take Part page.
+A pair of researchers from our team will visit you in your home or somewhere where you feel comfortable.
+They will ask you a range of questions about your experiences, your health, your memory and your wellbeing.
+You can read about the research team members who might visit you on our Take Part page.

-- A friend, family and/or chosen family member can also take part in the study and support you through it.
+A friend, family member and/or chosen family member can also take part in the study and support you through it.

 Why is the study important?